Learning-and-Intelligent-Systems/lisdf/README.md

 If you are creating a virtual environment within the project directory, then you might want to call it one of `.env, env, .venv, venv` as the code checks have been configured to exclude those directories.

-If you plan on contributing or running tests, follow the instructions in the next section.
-Otherwise:
+### Installing with `pip`

+Run `pip install lisdf@git+https://github.com/Learning-and-Intelligent-Systems/lisdf.git` to install.

+### Installing from Source

+1. Clone the repository using `git clone`.
-1. Run `pip install -e .` to install.
+2. Run `pip install -e .` to install.

 ## Instructions For Contributing

 ### Dev Dependencies
-Run `pip install -e .[develop]` to install all dependencies for development/contribution.
+Clone the repository using `git clone`.
+Then run `pip install -e .[develop]` to install all dependencies for development/contribution.
-You should also pull the `lisdf-models` submodule if you haven't already (see Installation section above).

 ### Pushing your Changes
 You can't directly push to the `main` branch.
 All contributions will require review to ensure code is understandable